(Updated Feb. 19, 2018)

 Dicamba is a powerful and volatile herbicide that has a tendency to move offsite, reducing other farmers’ crop yields.
 For this reason, dicamba was not approved for on-crop use until late 2016, after Monsanto and German chemical company BASF developed new formulations of the herbicide that would (ostensibly) be less prone to volatilize.

 Farmers are filing lawsuits seeking compensation for losses caused by dicamba.

 But despite these new formulations, dicamba misuse complaints are piling up in 21 states, most prominently in Arkansas and Missouri.
 One possible explanation is that many farmers still use the old formulations of dicamba (brand names: Banvel, Diablo, Oracle, and Vanquish), which are not approved for on-crop use.
 Another theory is that the new formulations of dicamba are no safer than the old ones.

-Whatever the reason, farmers in 21 states are suffering heavy losses to their crops, and the volatile herbicide dicamba appears to be responsible.
+Whatever the reason, farmers in more than 20 states are suffering heavy losses to their crops, and the volatile herbicide dicamba appears to be responsible.
 As a result, many farmers have filed lawsuits against herbicide manufacturers seeking compensation for their losses.